zixpo/candybar/IconPacksTutorial.md

 3. Choose a name for your default icon pack which will be included in our main app.

     > !!!
-Do not use caps here.
+Do not use dashes and double spaces here.
 If icon pack name exists of multiple words, use spaces.

     ```java
     <string name="icon_pack">candybar</string>